I have always liked working with my hands and body

 - I remember feeling so happy and well afterwards.

-I see self-care and right living as keys to whatever control we may have over our health and happiness
+I see self-care and right living as essential keys to whatever control we may have over our health and happiness

 I truly had no idea what massage can do for a person when I began massage school.
 I know now about injury prevention and recovery, chronic pain relief, trauma recovery, stress relief, the deep powers of relaxation, chronic illness care, and so on.